 Single-family household income includes income from all persons living in the home.
 This includes income received from wages, retirement benefits, retirement income including IRA’s, social security, supplemental security income (SSI), permanent social security disability income (SSDI), VA Benefits, interest income from savings, bonds, annuities, etc., gross rental income, gross business income, etc. Copies of tax returns with all schedules and supporting documentation must be submitted.
 If you are applying for a disability reduction, you must provide a current (less than three months old) statement of eligibility, plus the above requirements.
 You can call the Social Security office at 1-800-772-1213 to request benefit verification.

-To apply for reduced rates, complete the City of Bellingham Application for Reduced Utility Rates (PDF) and mail or place in the brown drop box located in the parking lot behind City Hall at 210 Lottie St. Bellingham, WA 98225.
+To apply for reduced rates, complete the City of Bellingham Application for Reduced Utility Rates (PDF) and mail or place in the brown drop box located in front of City Hall at 210 Lottie St. Bellingham, WA 98225.
 Be sure to include a copy of the previous year’s tax return, along with copies of all schedules and supporting documentation for every member of your household.
 Please do NOT include original documentation.
 If you need assistance completing your application, call the Finance Department at 360-778-8010 and we can gladly assist you over the phone.

 Notification of Change